sphinx-doc/sphinx/doc/config.rst

    the optional guide information.
 See the OPF documentation at `<http://idpf.org/epub>`_ for details.
 If possible, default entries for the *cover* and *toc* types are automatically inserted.
-However, the types can be explicitely overwritten if the default entries are not appropriate.
+However, the types can be explicitly overwritten if the default entries are not appropriate.
 Example::

       epub_guide = (('cover', 'cover.html', u'Cover Page'),)